mauchacon99/rithm-frontend/README.md

 `npm run test-ci`\
 Runs all of the defined tests in the project without serving up a webpage.

+`npm run format`\
+Formats all of the files in the project using Prettier.

+`npm run format-check`\
+Checks that all of the files in the project have been formatted using Prettier.

 `npm run lint`\
 Checks all of the TypeScript/JavaScript code for lint errors.